Fascinating Historical Facts About the Grand Canyon

 The Grand Canyon West Rim is approximately a 3 hour and 20-minute drive from Flagstaff and a 2-hour drive from Las Vegas.
 Helicopter tours from Las Vegas can reach the West Rim in just 35 minutes.

-There is evidence of human occupation within and around the Grand Canyon for thousands of years, with the earliest sites dating back 12,000 years.
+There is evidence of human occupation within and around the Grand Canyon for thousands of years, and some of the earliest sites discovered date back 12,000 years.
 Native Americans have lived along its banks for centuries, with the earliest known tribe being the Anasazi.

 The two most prevalent tribes that reside on reservations at the Grand Canyon today are the Havasupai and the Hualapai, the latter of which own the Grand Canyon West.

 The Hualapai reservation encompasses about 1 million acres along 108 miles of the Grand Canyon and Colorado River.
-The "People of the Tall Pines," the Hualapai run two main tourist attractions: Grand Canyon West and the Grand Canyon Skywalk, a glass-bottomed walkway that extends 70 feet out past the rim of the canyon.
-These two attractions draw close to a million visitors a year.
+Meaning the "People of the Tall Pines," the Hualapai operate the Grand Canyon West’s most major tourist attraction: the Skywalk.
+This world-famous glass-bottomed walkway extends 70 feet out past the rim of the canyon, drawing close to a million visitors a year.

 The Havasupai, also known as the "People of the Blue-Green Water," live on 3 million acres near the South Rim.
 The arrival of the Havasupai is set at around A.D.
 1300, and they are known to be the only permanent, continuous inhabitants of the Grand Canyon.